 Who are you?

-I'm a therapist in training with a particular interest in attachment theory, based in Cardiff, Wales.
+I'm a life coach with an academic background and a particular interest in attachment theory, based in London, England.
 This site began as a way to collate my own resources on attachment avoidance in adulthood.
 The writing is largely lifted or paraphrased from research books, papers, psychotherapist talks, as well as online articles, many of which are listed in the resources section.
-You can contact me with feedback at email@example.com.
+I've a professional body of work online in an unrelated field so I don't put my name here, but you can contact me with feedback at firstname.lastname@example.org.

 Why does this site only focus on avoidant attachment?

 Working with other attachment styles I noticed they tend more readily to seek out self-help resources as part of their self-reflection process.
 However, the difficulty for those with attachment avoidance is this can feel very shaming.
 This experience is not helped by the way avoidant attachment is sometimes dealt with in popular books and online.
 Deactivating strategies are also more likely to be shamed in our culture than activating strategies, although both are natural triggered responses.
 All this can understandably lead to feelings of helplessness for avoidants.
 My aim was to create an action-orientated site that covered the avoidant experience in detail, was accessible and empathetic to anyone experiencing these impulses, could also help their partners understand them sympathetically, and which helps people make healthy relationship choices.